 Freeway parks have also bridged the divide between cities and their waterfronts.
-In Duluth, Minn., a plan to build Interstate 35 through downtown Duluth along the Lake Superior shoreline generated intense opposition from environmentalists and historic preservationists.
+In Duluth, Minnesota, for example, a plan to build Interstate 35 through downtown Duluth along the shoreline of Lake Superior generated intense opposition from environmentalists and historic preservationists.
 "The highway extension became a very polarizing issue in the city," says former city planner Richard Loraas.
 In an effort at compromise, Duluth architect Kent Worley proposed covering the road with a large platform for about four city blocks.
 "That's the solution," Loraas recalls saying.
-Through shortening the freeway and using the resources for the covers, the idea received support from federal transportation officials and powerful Duluth congressman John Blatnik.
-Ultimately, three different deck parks were built, including one that saved Duluth's historic Rose Garden.
+Through shortening the freeway and using the resources for the covers, the idea received support from federal transportation officials and powerful Duluth Congressman John Blatnik.
+Ultimately, three different deck parks were built, including one that saved Duluth's historic rose garden.
 "The solution cleaned up the whole stretch of land along the lake," says Loraas.